Filter results by Area, Activity and Rating

 Free cancellation: Get a full refund of ticket price up to 24 hours in advance.

-Bream Bay is an area of incredibly beautiful walks, excellent fishing and diving, stunning beaches for bird watching, kayaking, swimming, surfing and kite boarding and a fantastic playground for boaties.
+Bream Bay is an area of incredibly beautiful walks, excellent fishing and diving, stunning beaches for bird watching, kayaking, swimming, surfing, and kiteboarding, and a fantastic playground for boaties.
 Captain Cook anchored in the Bay in 1769 and, catching a large haul of Bream Snapper, named the area Bream Bay.
-This area is still pristine and full of great fishing, diving and snorkelling.
-Bream Bay is circled by the majestic peaks of Manaia, Te Whara (Bream Head), Sail Rock and Marotiri and Taranga (The Hen and Chicken Islands).
-These extinct volcanoes, part of the Pacific Ring of Fire, all offer wonderful snorkelling, fishing and diving locations.
+This area is still pristine and full of great fishing, diving, and snorkelling.
+Bream Bay is circled by the majestic peaks of Manaia, Te Whara (Bream Head), Sail Rock, and Marotiri and Taranga (The Hen and Chicken Islands).
+These extinct volcanoes, part of the Pacific Ring of Fire, all offer wonderful snorkelling, fishing, and diving locations.

 Close by to Bream Bay, Whangarei Falls is possibly the most visited natural feature in Whangarei, is a must-see on any Northland itinerary!
 This 26m waterfall, which is only a few minutes' walk from the car lot, is difficult to ignore.
 Extend your visit by taking a 30-minute circular walk to see different perspectives of the falls, or follow the Hatea River walking pathways for a relaxing bushwalk.